Xannadoo/AML_Classifying_distracted_drivers/README.md

 # AML_Classifying_distracted_drivers
 ## Mandatory assignment for Advanced Machine Learning, ITU Spring 2024

+***

+## A Project by:
++ Chrisanna K Cornish ccor@itu.dk
++ Christian M Hansen chmh@itu.dk

+***

+## Data:
 The data can be downloaded from [Kaggle](https://www.kaggle.com/c/state-farm-distracted-driver-detection)

+Approx 20000 still images from 26 individuals tagged with classes 0-9:
+> + c0: normal driving
+> + c1: texting - right
+> + c2: talking on the phone - right
+> + c3: texting - left
+> + c4: talking on the phone - left
+> + c5: operating the radio
+> + c6: drinking
+> + c7: reaching behind
+> + c8: hair and makeup
+> + c9: talking to passenger

+Classes are approxiamtely balanced.

+According to Kaggle 'State Farm set up these experiments in a controlled environment - a truck dragging the car around on the streets - so these "drivers" weren't really driving.'

+## Central Problem
+Image classification using tranfer learning and salience consideration

+## Models
+VGG16
+ResNet18
+ResNet50

+##

 ### PLan:
 - 1. Fine tune a model for binary classification, distracted or not